JANAGAN71/JANAGAN71/README.md

 - 👋 Hi, I’m @JANAGAN71
-- 👀 I’m interested in coding, debugging, problem solving
+- 👀 I’m interested in coding, debugging, problem solving, Web development, Meern stack
-- 🌱 I’m currently learning UG degree in Electronics and communication engineering
+- 🌱 I’m currently pursuing UG degree in Electronics and communication engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...